J0s3221/L4-Firewall-implementation-with-eBPF-and-XDP/README.md

 # Dynamic layer 4 firewall implementation

-The second program is yet to be done.
+## Overview
+The second program is more complex than the first one, and it implements more flexible dynamic firewall solution that allows for custom traffic rules.

 **Devolopers**: José Oliveira (J0s3221) & Tiago Videira (tiagovideira8)